kleinesfilmroellchen/spcasm/doc/src/dev/README.md

 > `$ just web`

 Working with the WebAssembly bindings and webpage is quite straightforward, but you need to have `trunk` installed (`cargo install trunk`).
 Then, run `trunk build` in the `spcasm-web` folder.
 For a development server with auto-reload, use `trunk serve`; a browser window will open automatically.

+### `sapemu`

+_Important note: sapemu is *very* work-in-progress.
+The current executable serves the sole purpose of verifying emulator behavior and is not at all practical or useful to end users.
+The plan is to eventually add a GUI frontend to sapemu.
+Only concern yourself with sapemu at the present stage if you want to help with completing it._

+sapemu contains a work-in-progress cycle-accurate emulator of the entire SNES sound system, technically referred to as the S-APU (therefore the portmanteau name).
+The emulator binary has a WIP command-line interface (changes may happen at any time, and it is likely that a major revamp will happen before sapemu's first inclusion in releases) that provides help output with `--help`, so `cd sapemu && cargo run -- --help`.
+The binary can print a lot of logging information to the console if you use high verbosity levels, so beware.

+sapemu's functionality is currently mostly verified through tests.
+We use the test files provided by [SingleStepTests](https://github.com/SingleStepTests/spc700/tree/main/v1), which contain before and after CPU+RAM state as well as per-cycle bus activity that can be checked against.
+Simply running the crate tests will do everything necessary to perform the near-exhaustive tests (you need an internet connection, since it downloads the tests before every run).
+The command line `cargo nextest run --no-fail-fast --failure-output never` is very useful for getting an overview over total test state, and `cargo nextest run -E 'test(/.*?xAB$/)'` can be used to run a single opcode's test (replace `AB` with the hex digit of your opcode, e.g. `f`).

 ## Run HUDPAGS Analysis